operand/agency/README.md

 ## What are some known limitations or issues?

-* It's still a fairly new project, so keep that in mind in terms of completeness, but see [the issues page](https://github.com/operand/agency/issues) for what is currently planned, and the Roadmap just below for the high level plan.
+* It's a new project, so keep that in mind in terms of completeness, but see [the issues page](https://github.com/operand/agency/issues) for what is currently planned, and the Roadmap just below for the high level plan.